pliedpiper/text-adventure-planner/pictures.md

 ---

-### Scene 24 - The Figure Turns [x]
-**File:** `sibling_transformed.png`

-Low-resolution pixelated horror game aesthetic, heavily dithered, limited color palette of muted browns, sickly greens, deep blacks, and desaturated reds.
-CRT scan lines visible, VHS quality with chromatic aberration at edges.
-PS1-era survival horror feel.
-A person's face, but wrong.
-The proportions have shifted - eyes too calm, smile too wide.
-They don't appear to breathe.
-The pixelation makes it worse - you can't quite focus on what's changed, only that something HAS.
-They look peaceful.
-They look happy.
-They look like they haven't been human for a very long time.
-Recognition and wrongness exist simultaneously.
-Analog horror aesthetic.

----

-### Scene 25 - The Final Choice [ ]
-**File:** `hand_extended.png`

-Low-resolution pixelated horror game aesthetic, heavily dithered, limited color palette of muted browns, sickly greens, deep blacks, and desaturated reds.
-CRT scan lines visible, VHS quality with chromatic aberration at edges.
-PS1-era survival horror feel.
-A hand extended toward the camera/viewer, palm up, inviting.
-Behind the figure, darkness pulses with something vast and patient.
-The way back - a tunnel entrance - is visible at the edge of frame, still open, still possible.
-The hand is both offer and question.
-In the darkness behind: the suggestion of shapes, of others who came before, of what waits.
-Dreamlike and unsettling.

----

 ## ENDING SCREENS

-### Ending A - Communion [ ]
+### Ending A - Communion [x]
 **File:** `ending_communion.png`

 Low-resolution pixelated horror game aesthetic, heavily dithered, limited color palette of muted browns, sickly greens, deep blacks, and desaturated reds.
-CRT scan lines visible, VHS quality with chromatic aberration at edges.
+CRT scan lines visible, VH4S quality with chromatic aberration at edges.
 PS1-era survival horror feel.
 Two figures standing together in organic darkness deep underground, holding hands, facing away from camera, walking deeper into a pulsing void.
 They're the same now.
 Together.
 The tunnel behind them has closed.
 A brief flash showing the world above - a "FOR SALE" sign in front of an abandoned house.
 Analog horror aesthetic.

 ---

-### Ending B - Escape [ ]
+### Ending B - Escape [x]
 **File:** `ending_escape.png`

 Low-resolution pixelated horror game aesthetic, heavily dithered, limited color palette of muted browns, sickly greens, deep blacks, and desaturated reds.
 CRT scan lines visible, VHS quality with chromatic aberration at edges.
 PS1-era survival horror feel.
 A person bursting through a hidden door back into a suburban hallway, gasping, alive.
 Behind them, the door seals itself shut - the seam in the wall disappearing as if it was never there.
 They're safe.
 They survived.
 But in the corner of the frame, on the back of their neck, warm air is visible as heat distortion.
 Face obscured.
 Dreamlike and unsettling.